 And so they banded together, they gave $100 a year, and that allows the ministry of HSLDA to continue.

 Our mission is to protect your right to homeschool, and if you are challenged in court or by a social worker, HSLDA should be your very first call if you are a member.

 Our legal advocacy services are only available to members, so I do encourage you to call or go online and apply to join.

 And once your application is completed and accepted, then HSLDA should be your very first call if you get a summons, or a complaint about education, or a social worker comes to your door.

 And we would love to look at that very carefully and provide you all the help we can within normal operating procedures.

 See more steps for starting a homeschool in Missouri.

 This blog post was originally published in May 2016.
-It has been updated for timeliness and detail.
+We have updated it for timeliness and detail.